Early Years’ Songs: 10 Reasons to use them with your 3 – 6 year olds

 Songs can promote inclusivity, diversity and equity

-Early Years’ songs can provide such an excellent opportunity for community teaching and learning.
-Firstly, by being inclusive in their approach, and secondly, by respecting a diversity in the songs chosen.
+There are three important ways in which Early Years’ songs can provide such an excellent opportunity for community teaching and learning.
+Firstly, by being inclusive in their approach, and secondly, by respecting musical diversity in the range of chosen songs.
 Thirdly, and perhaps most importantly, songs provide us with the opportunity to ensure our approach includes equity for all participants in the group.

 Well-chosen songs can instantly appeal to all the children of a group.
 This is even if they have varying learning needs, such as SEND or EAL profiles.